Wilts and Berks Canal: Expansion

-Throughout construction of their own canal, the Wilts & Berks company had considered a link to the Thames and Severn Canal, and in 1810 they wrote to the Thames and Severn to say that William Whitworth had surveyed a route from Wootton Bassett to Yeoing (now known as Ewen), near Kemble in Gloucestershire.
+Throughout construction of their own canal, the Wilts and Berks Canal Company had considered a link to the Thames and Severn Canal, and in 1810 they wrote to the Thames and Severn to say that William Whitworth had surveyed a route from Wootton Bassett to Yeoing (now known as Ewen), near Kemble in Gloucestershire.
 The project, named the Severn Junction Canal, was altered to run from Swindon to Latton junction on the Thames and Severn, and was presented to Parliament in early 1811, but was withdrawn because it would probably have been defeated.
 By 1812, it had become the North Wilts Canal, and authority to build it was obtained in 1813.
 Of the many plans, this was the only one to reach completion when it opened on 2 April 1819.

 The North Wilts Canal was originally formed as a separate company by the North Wilts Canal Act 1813 (53 Geo.
 3. c. clxxxii).
 The branch was 9 mi long and included 11 locks, an aqueduct over the River Thames and a small tunnel near Crichlade.
-Having borrowed £15,000 from the Exchequer Bill Loan Commissioners to help finance its construction, the company could not meet government demands for repayment of that loan, and after only two years of independence, proposed that it should merge with the Wilts & Berks, whose shareholders had also contributed £15,000 to its construction costs.
+Having borrowed £15,000 from the Exchequer Bill Loan Commissioners to help finance its construction, the company could not meet government demands for repayment of that loan, and after only two years of independence, proposed that it should merge with the Wilts and Berks Canal, whose shareholders had also contributed £15,000 to its construction costs.
 The merger was authorised by the passing of the Wilts and Berks Canal Navigation Act 1821 (2 Geo.
 4. c. xcvii).
-The Wilts & Berks took over the debt with the Exchequer Bill Loan Commission, North Wilts shareholders received £100 shares in the parent company for their existing shares, and the act also consolidated all of the previous legislation for both companies, with earlier acts being repealed.
+The Wilts and Berks Canal took over the debt with the Exchequer Bill Loan Commission, North Wilts shareholders received £100 shares in the parent company for their existing shares, and the act also consolidated all of the previous legislation for both companies, with earlier acts of Parliament being repealed.